Bob Sohl: Post-swimming careers

 In 1950, Sohl accepted a position with the Standard Register Company, then based in Dayton, Ohio which was interrupted by his Army service.
 Standard Register produced business forms, which were accessed using computer programs by at least the early 1960s.
 Sohl initially lived in greater Columbus, Ohio.
 Ending his Army service in 1953, in August 1958 Sohl worked as a District Sales Manager for Standard Register's Buffalo, New York office.
 In the early 1960s, he lived in the greater Dallas, Texas area, and spoke to a few area Data Processing Management professional societies.
 Skilled in Data Processing, Sohl became an experienced Systems Analyst, a designer and maintainer of information systems used by Sohl primarily for business management software.
 He accepted a position with Xerox Corporation in 1964 and worked his way into a position as Regional Sales Manager for the Midwest.
 In May 1977, he became director of Training and Management at the Xerox Center in Leesburg, Virginia.
 During his business career, he lived in states including Louisiana, Texas, New York, and Virginia.
 In 1981, Sohl accepted an award presented from the Leesburg Garden Club to Xerox for conservation measures taken by the large 60-acre Xerox training center in Leesburg, Virginia.
 Sohl retired from Xerox around 1993 as a vice-president.
 He travelled extensively in his retirement, usually wintering in Florida where his mother Mary lived in Highland Beach from 1979 to 1989.
 He spent his summers during his retirement years in Colorado where he had siblings.

-He died at his home in Highland Beach, Florida in 2001 with family in attendance, at the age of 73.
+Sohl died at his home in Highland Beach, Florida in 2001 with family in attendance, at the age of 73.
 He and his wife Dorothy had three children.